Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 The default field of initial salinity is Modern and defined in file `BC_300rd_T37/om3.salt24`.

-For paleo application, you will be interested in starting with a globally uniform ocean salinity field.
-Such a file, with a global salinity of 35 permil, is found in the files your previously downloaded, here: `UTIL/om3.salt35`.
-TO use it:
+For paleo applications, you will be interested in starting with a globally uniform ocean salinity field.
+Such file, with global salinity of 35 permil, is found in the files your previously downloaded, here: `UTIL/om3.salt35`.
+To use it:

-1. In your directory of boundary conditions (`/work/crct/al1966po/foam/phanero/300rd/300rd_T36/BC_300rd_T37`), delete default file: `rm om3.salt24`.
+1. In your directory of boundary conditions (`/work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/BC_300rd_T37`), delete default file: `rm om3.salt24`.

-2. Copy desired file: `cp UTIL/om3.salt35 /work/crct/al1966po/foam/phanero/300rd/300rd_T36/BC_300rd_T37/.'
+2. Copy desired file: `cp UTIL/om3.salt35 /work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/BC_300rd_T37/.`.

-3. Create symbolic link: `ln -s om3.salt35 om3.salt24`.
-Actually, you could just `mv om3.salt35 om3.salt24` or `cp om3.salt35 om3.salt24`, but the symbolic link permits keeping track of the file you used.
+3. Create symbolic link: `ln -s om3.salt35 om3.salt24` (since FOAM expects to find a file named `om3.salt24`).
+Actually, you could just `mv om3.salt35 om3.salt24` or `cp om3.salt35 om3.salt24`, but the symbolic link permits keeping track of the file  used.

 ### Field of initial ocean temperature